bignosethethird/bmp2c/README.md

 # Requirements

-You will need to have ImageMagick installed, and the usual gang of Linux utilities, such as hexdump and the non-sensically-named `xxd` utility.
+You will need to have `ImageMagick` installed, and the usual gang of Linux utilities, such as hexdump and the non-sensically-named `xxd` utility.
 As a general rule, I use icons exclusively from `Font Awesome` in my front-end development (both web and embedded), since there is a huge variety of icons on offer and because of the consistent styling among them.
 The icons also come in several variants, my preference is the "regular" variant.

-# Select your source bitmat
+# Select your source image

 We start with the downloading of the FontAwesome desktop package from https://fontawesome.com/download.
 Unpack it and select your source icon from the svgs directory and move it into your work area.